cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 - `{region_name}` is the cloud infrastructure provider region where the cluster is located.
 - `{status}` is the status of the node.
 Possible values are: `LIVE` and `NOT_READY`.

-## Set the maximum resource limits of a Serverless cluster
+## Change resource limits for a Basic cluster

-To set the maximum resource limits for a Serverless cluster, send a `PUT` request to the `/v1/clusters/{cluster_id}/spend-limit` endpoint.
+To set or update the maximum RU or storage limits for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint.

 {{site.data.alerts.callout_success}}
 The service account associated with the secret key must have the Cluster Administrator or Cluster Developer [role]({% link cockroachcloud/authorization.md %}#organization-user-roles).